davidpcahill/UnicornRSSDisplay/README.md

 - Add or remove RSS sources by modifying the `rss_feeds` dictionary in the script.
 - Adjust display settings such as font, color, and duration to fit your preferences.

+## Plans:
+- Keep pushing micropython to implement urequests.iter_content and re.sub/IGNORECASE/escape so that I can solve the memory limit issues with larger RSS data sources.

 ## Contributing:
 Contributions are always welcome!
 Fork this repository and submit pull requests for any enhancements, fixes, or features you'd like to add.